Show Prep: Fri, Nov. 20

 Breaking: Costa Rica Arrests Another Syrian With Fake Greek Passport – The Gateway Pundit

-Costa Rican authorities on Thursday detained a Syrian woman with a Greek passport, two days after five Syrian men were arrested in Honduras while attempting to travel to the on fake passports.
+Costa Rican authorities on Thursday detained a Syrian woman with a Greek passport, two days after five Syrian were arrested in Honduras while attempting to travel to the on fake passports.

 Sanford, Florida cop FIRED after singing song ‘Let the Killing Begin’ with Vital Remains band | Daily Mail Online